neoalienson/architect_library/design_patterns/security/sso.md

     IdP -->|5 - Validation Response| App
     App -->|6 - Access Granted/Denied| User
     DataStore[User Data Store] -->|7 - User Data| IdP
+    IdP ---|Trust Relationship| App
 ```
 **Description**: The user initiates authentication with IdP, receives a response, and uses it to access the app.
 The app validates tokens with IdP before granting access.
 User data is sourced from a secure data store.
+A trust relationship exists between the IdP and the Web App/SaaS, established through mechanisms such as mutual authentication, shared certificates, or metadata exchange (e.g., SAML metadata or OIDC discovery), ensuring secure communication and validation of authentication assertions or tokens.

 #### Threat Analysis with STRIDE
 | **Category**      | **Threat**                                                                 | **Mitigation (Control)**                                                                                     | **Implementing Party** |